Few things are more fundamentally human than our love of playing games.

 Vocabulary games come in a wide variety of styles, which means there are plenty of ways for you to get your learning/gaming fix.

 If you get hooked on unconventional and fun ways to learn Spanish, you should also check out FluentU—an innovative tool that blends vocabulary building with entertainment and authentic Spanish language videos.
-You’ll get fun, real-world videos, like movie trailers, hilarious YouTube clips, inspiring talks and more, all with built-in interactive captions.

 It’s an awesome way to actively grow your vocabulary without ever getting bored—and while learning Spanish the way native speakers really use it!